albenoit/DeepLearningTools/README.md

-#What's that ?
+***What's that ?

-A set of script that demonstrate the use of Tensorflow experiments and estimators on 1D data
+A set of scripts that demonstrate the use of Tensorflow experiments and estimators on 1D data
-@brief : the main script that enables training, validation and serving Tensorflow based models merging all needs in a single script to train, evaluate, export and serve. taking large inspirations of official tensorflow demos.
+@brief : the main script that enables training, validation and serving Tensorflow based models merging all needs in a single script to train, evaluate, export and serve, taking large inspirations of official Tensorflow demos.
 @author : Alexandre Benoit, LISTIC lab, FRANCE

 Several ideas are put together:
--experiments and estimators to manage training, valiation and export in a easier way (but experiments are still in the contrib module so subject to strong changes)
+-experiments and estimators to manage training, validation and export in a easier way (but experiments are still in the contrib module so subject to strong changes)
 -using moving averages to store parameters with values smoothed along the last training steps (FIXME : ensure those values are used for real by the estimator, actually the graph shows 2 parameter savers...).
--visualization including embeddings projections to observe some data projections on the TensorBoard -tensorflow-serving api use to serve the model and dynamically load updated models -some tensorflow-serving client codes to reuse the trained model on single or streaming data
+-visualization including embedding projections to observe some data projections on the TensorBoard -tensorflow-serving api use to serve the model and dynamically load updated models -some tensorflow-serving client codes to reuse the trained model on single or streaming data

-#Machine Setup (tested with tensorflow 1.4.1)
+***Machine Setup (tested with tensorflow 1.4.1)

 1. install python 2.7 and python pip
-2. install tensorflow and tensorflow serving using pip : pip install tensorflow-gpu tensorflow-serving-api Note that the first versions of the dependency lib grpcio may bring some troubles when starting the tensorflow server. grpcio python library version 1.7.3 and latest version above 1.8.4 should work.
+2. install Tensorflow and Tensorflow serving using pip : pip install tensorflow-gpu tensorflow-serving-api Note that the first versions of the dependency lib grpcio may bring some troubles when starting the Tensorflow server. grpcio python library version 1.7.3 and latest version above 1.8.4 should work.
 ==> Additionnal recommendations:
-Get much better performances with optimized tensorflow packages coming from here: https://github.com/mind/wheels/releases/
+Get much better performances with optimized Tensorflow packages coming from here: https://github.com/mind/wheels/releases/
-Install like this adajust the last link to your target version: pip install --ignore-installed --upgrade \ https://github.com/mind/wheels/releases/download/tf1.4.1-gpu-cuda9/tensorflow-1.4.1-cp27-cp27mu-linux_x86_64.whl
+Install as the following adjust but the last link to your target version: pip install --ignore-installed --upgrade \ https://github.com/mind/wheels/releases/download/tf1.4.1-gpu-cuda9/tensorflow-1.4.1-cp27-cp27mu-linux_x86_64.whl
 Get the Intel MKL library installed : https://github.com/mind/wheels#mkl

-#Demo with a pretrained network
+***Demo with a pretrained network

 A pretrained autoencoder network working on time series is provided with the codes to see what you can get :
 1. open a terminal and go into the source code directory
 2. start the tensorboard on the experiments/1Dsignals_clustering folder using commands